OskarS99/homepage/README.md

-# Oskar Siry - Moja Strona
+# Oskar Siry - My page

 ## demo
 https://oskars99.github.io/homepage/

-## Opis
+## Description

-W projekcie znajdziemy kilka informacji o mojej osobie.
+The project contains some information about me.
-Jest to maja pierwsza praca więc nie ma tam zbyt wiele stylowania w CSS jak i samego JS :)
+This is May's first homework so there is not much styling in CSS and JS :)